Small Grant Scheme

 The awards can be used to support all forms of research activity within the remit of the IMA, but the Institute particularly welcomes applications that are used to

 (i) provide partial support for workshops and small conferences and symposia;

 (ii) assist with travel costs for overseas visitors;

 (iii) facilitate the advancement and promotion of collaborative research programmes;

 (iv) promote the education and training of students and young mathematicians and scientists;

 (v) initiate or aid joint research programmes between mathematicians and industry;

 (vi) enable an activity that is not open to funding from other sources

-Applicants who request funding to attend a conference should provide a rough budget and indicate other sources of funding being sought or received.
-In particular, they should state why the costs cannot be met from their university/employer or other source of funding, such as their Departmental travel budget or (in the case of an EPSRC-sponsored PhD student) the portion of the DTG grant that is intended for use for the incidental costs incurred in the training of doctoral students.
+Grants are not normally given for conference attendance only.
+If you are applying for funding to present at a conference then please provide a rough budget and indicate other sources of funding being sought or received.
+In particular, you should state why the costs cannot be met from your university/employer or other source of funding, such as their Departmental travel budget or (in the case of an EPSRC-sponsored PhD student) the portion of the DTG grant that is intended for use for the incidental costs incurred in the training of doctoral students.